 - blood pressure

-- urine albumen (a protein found in the blood, but not normally in the urine)
+- urine albumin (a protein found in the blood, but not normally in the urine)

 - protein and creatinine concentrations (elevated creatinine concentrations signify kidney damage)